 And there, a few kilometers further, just after the tourist area of Kuta-Legian-Seminyak, it's quieter.
 Really more quiet.
 And very nice.
 We meet families of Balinese, fishermen, some walkers.

 I left the windy nose, saying: there's only to go along the sea ...
 And I got a little lost between Seminyak and Canggu, on the side of Petitengen, Berawa, Loloan Beach ...
-What allowed me to discover bits of uncrowded beach, with big rollers crashing on the gray sand in a mist of spray, and nice landscapes of rice paddies, a beautiful tender green soothing.
+What allowed me to discover bits of uncrowded beach, with big rollers crashing on the gray sand in a mist of spray, and nice landscapes of rice fields, a beautiful soft soothing green.

 In short, a nice Balinese mini-walk, today, as an appetizer!